fm-labs/action-repo-scan/README.md

 # Repo Scan Action

-A GitHub Action that scans repositories for vulnerabilities using a custom script.
+A GitHub Action that scans repositories for vulnerabilities.

 ## Description

-This action executes a custom scanning script located at `/usr/local/bin/script.sh` within the repo image and captures its outputs.
 The script analyzes files in a specified path and provides vulnerability scan results.

 ## Usage